The Beacon Orthopaedics Tactical Performance & Rehabilitation Program Providing care for those who protect and serve us.

 Enhance the delivery of clinical assessments, medical care, rehabilitation, re-conditioning, and injury prevention

-Provide resources for additional wellness components: nutrition, stress reduction, concussion management and education, healthy lifestyle education and implementation
+Provide resources for additional wellness components: nutrition, stress reduction, concussion management & education, healthy lifestyle education, and implementation

-Provide a more durable and available workforce for the department, helping to improve overall morale.
+Provide a more healthy and available workforce for the department, helping to improve overall morale

 Program Components